Yan-Oliveira/doc-fao/content/delete-attachments/admin.rst

 .. note::

-   Remember to stop and start the OTRS daemon after the system configuration is changed.
+   Do not forget to restart the OTRS daemon after the system configuration is changed.